WMudgeEllis/viewing_party/README.md

 The tests run on RSpec so a ```bundle exec rspec``` is all you need to run the testing suite.

-## Deployment

-Add additional notes to deploy this on a live system

 ## Built With

   - [Contributor Covenant](https://www.contributor-covenant.org/) - Used